December 11: Today in Royal History

 December 11, 1756 – Death of Archduchess Maria Amalie of Austria, wife of Karl VII, Holy Roman Emperor who was also Karl I, Elector of Bavaria, at Nymphenburg Palace in Munich, Electorate of Bavaria, now in the German state of Bavaria; buried in the Theatinerkirche in Munich

 The daughter of Joseph I, Holy Roman Emperor, Maria Amalie married Karl of Bavaria, the heir to the Electorate of Bavaria.
 They had seven children but only four survived to adulthood.
-While the War of the Austrian Succession was occurring, Karl, now Elector of Bavaria was elected Holy Roman Emperor Karl VII in 1742, and his wife Maria Amalie was now Holy Roman Empress.
-Karl VII’s three-year reign as Holy Roman Emperor was greatly overshadowed by the War of Austrian Succession.
+During the War of the Austrian Succession, Karl, now Elector of Bavaria was elected Holy Roman Emperor Karl VII in 1742, and his wife Maria Amalie was now Holy Roman Empress.
+The War of Austrian Succession greatly overshadowed Karl VII’s three-year reign as Holy Roman Emperor.
 After the death of her husband in 1745, Maria Amalie lived at the home her husband had given her, Fürstenried Palace, for the rest of her life.
 She died at Nymphenburg Palace in Munich on December 11, 1756, aged 55.
 Like her husband, she was buried in the Theatinerkirche in Munich.

 Unofficial Royalty: Maria Amalie of Austria, Holy Roman Empress, Electress of Bavaria